Part I: "Dolce Far Niente"

 Everywhere there are contrasting elements of splendor and squalor, opulence and decay.

-This chaotic charm of Napoli has been used as the background of many films (escpecially in the 60's) like the 1964 Vittorio de Sica movie "Matrimonio all'italiana" and the episode 1 ("Adelina") of the 1963 Vittorio de Sica film "Ieri, Oggi, Domani" (yesterday, today, tomorrow).
+This chaotic charm of Napoli has been used as the background of many films (escpecially in the 50's and 60's) like the 1964 Vittorio de Sica movie "Matrimonio all' italiana" (Marriage Italian Style), the episode 1 ("Adelina") of the 1963 Vittorio de Sica film "Ieri, Oggi, Domani" (Yesterday, Today, Tomorrow) or the 1954 Roberto Rossellini's "Viaggio in Italia" (Journey to Italy).

 Naples is not for the faint of heart.
 As a city full of contradictions, you either fall in love with it or you detest it (I still have to find that person who detests it, though).
 People from the north may find it exotic, a place for holidays and pleasure for all senses, but others may find it annoying and crazy.